dazhar0/Client-ServerChat/README.md

 # Titan Secure Chat

 Titan Secure Chat is a real-time, secure chat application that allows users to communicate via public and private messages.
 It features user authentication, message encryption, file sharing, and online presence tracking.
-The application is built using a combination of PHP, JavaScript, and WebSocket technologies, and it leverages hosting services like **Render** and **InfinityFree**.
+The application is built using a combination of PHP, JavaScript, and WebSocket technologies.

 ---